 I am immersed into a three dimensional world of intricate Ayahuasca art.
-Thousands of geometric shapes, golden ratio spirals and luminous colours come to life before my mind’s eyes.
+Thousands of geometric shapes, golden ratio spirals and luminous colours come to life before my mind’s eye.
 The visuals are difficult to explain, but similar to what many psychedelic artists have depicted through their spiritual artwork.

 The art is alive and conscious.
 It moves, changes and expands infinitely.
 I am it and it is me; there is no separation between our existence.
 It feels like I have dissolved deep into the mysterious consciousness of Ayahuasca as she guides me to flow slowly through her veins like a viscous fluid.
-Her consciousness feels sacred yet strangely eerie, as if it’s a forbidden place very few get to visit.
+Her consciousness feels strangely eerie, as if it’s a sacred place very few get to visit.

 The art changes and transforms into dozens and dozens of different illustrations.
 I am mesmerized by the visuals and the feeling of this place.
 The concept of time fades as Grandmother holds my attention powerfully within her consciousness.
 The effects are deepened by the icaros of the shaman.